TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/_index.md

 `thethings.example.com`, we configure it to only request certificates for that host, and also to use it as the default host (see the [`tls` configuration reference]({{< ref "/reference/configuration/the-things-stack" >}}) section).

-> NOTE: Make sure that you use the correct `tls` depending on whether you will be using Let's Encrypt or your own certificate files.
+>**Note:** Make sure that you use the correct `tls` depending on whether you will be using Let's Encrypt or your own certificate files.

 ### HTTP